Margaret Sanger, "Birth Control: Margaret Sanger's Reply to Theodore Roosevelt," Dec. 1917.

 We advocates of birth control know that one cannot make quality by insisting on quantity.
 One cannot make better people simply by having more people.

 Mr. Roosevelt says that in order to make a man into a better citizen, we must first have the man.
-The right environment in which to receive and develop the man is of great importance.
+The right environment in which to receive and develop the man is of greater importance.
 Society, as at present constituted, does not provide the means of rearing unrestricted hordes of human beings into intelligent citizenship.
 Therefore, birth control has become necessary as a check upon the blind working of ignorance and poverty.

 When considering the problems of the class known as the "submerged tenth," even the most conservative are willing to admit its need of birth control.
 But it is an error to suppose that the proportion of families sunk in destitution constitutes only one-tenth of the population.
-Figures are available to prove that it is closer to three-tenths, or well over one quarter.
+Figures are available to prove that it is closer to three-tenths, or well over one-quarter.
 The census of 1910 shows that 10.7 per cent of married women in the United States went to work outside their homes to help keep their families together.
-There, without looking farther, is a submerged tenth among the women alone.
+There, without looking further, is a submerged tenth among women alone.
 There is little doubt that the proportion of wage-earning mothers has greatly increased since 1910, and it is equally beyond question that an enormous number of poverty-stricken women are prevented by their excessive family burdens from seeking to earn money outside the home.

-They who ban the open and legal dissemination of birth control practically say--Let the slums spawn if they must; the prime aim is to goad the upper classes into greater fertility.
+They who ban the open and legal dissemination of birth control practically say-- Let the slums spawn if they must; the prime aim is to goad the upper classes into greater fertility.
 Both effects are deplorable.
 There is no greater national waste than the spawning of the slums, with its resultant high maternal and infant mortality rates, child labor and prostitution.
 As for increasing the fertility of the upper classes, it is certain that the majority of such parents even now have as many children as any rational eugenist could ask them to do were he in possession of all the facts of each case--health, income, educational needs and provision for the future, etc. Admitting that they give birth to fewer children, the fact is that they bring to maturity almost as many, relatively, as the poor succeed in doing.
 The following figures prepared by the French authority, Dr. J. Bertillon, demonstrate this point.

 For the whole of France, 86.6 per cent of the children of rich parents reach twenty years of age, and only 48.6 per cent of the children of poor parents.
 The figures for Paris give a fertility rate of about 100 births per 1,000 poor mothers, and of about 50 per 1,000 rich mothers.
 Combining these with the former figures, it appears that for each 1,000 rich mothers there would be 43.3 children surviving to twenty years annually, and for each 1,000 poor mothers only 48.6 children.
 In France, as elsewhere, the poor mother is handicapped in rearing her surviving offspring.
 This results in a percentage of unfitness, and the contribution of the high birth-rate classes to the adult effective population is, consequently, no higher proportionately than that of the low birth-rate classes.